IdrisseAA/certificates/README.md

 # Certificates

-This repository contains some of the certificates I've earned in various fields.
+This repository contains some of my the certificates.

 ## List of Certificates